Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 The tick spacing for LPing more volatile assets is less precise than for LPing two stablecoins.
 In addition, the fees are usually higher as price volatility increases the risks of incurring IL, so the rewards can be set to reflect this risk.

 The only pool currently available on Invariant for SNY/USDC is set to a 0.3% fee rate, since SNY is a more volatile asset than stablecoins.
-You can create a pool for any token pair and at any fee rate you choose on Invariant, but right now, only the 0.3% fee pool has been created.
+Users can create a pool for any token pair and at any fee rate they choose on Invariant, but right now, only the 0.3% fee pool has been created.

 Similar to LPing stablecoins, adjusting the parameters of the range around a token’s current price will affect deposit amounts.
-You can also choose to provide liquidity outside the current price range if you think the market will move soon, and then you only need to deposit one token.
+Users can also choose to provide liquidity outside the current price range if they think the market will move soon, and then they only need to deposit one token.

-If we think SYN will appreciate in price and want to provide liquidity at a higher price range, then we only need to provide SNY.
-The opposite is true if we believe SYN will trade at a lower range than it does now.
+If users think SYN will appreciate and want to provide liquidity at a higher price range, then they only need to provide SNY.
+The opposite is true if users believe SYN will trade at a lower range than it does now.

-You can begin earning fees if and when the asset moves into this range.
-If a rewards program has been set up to incentivize deposits, you will not earn rewards until you provide liquidity around the current price range.
+Users can begin earning fees if and when the asset moves into this range.
+If a rewards program has been set up to incentivize deposits, users will not earn rewards until they provide liquidity around the current price range.

 Trading strategies can apply to providing liquidity for volatile pairs.
-Since you’re pairing a volatile asset with a stablecoin, you will end up with a 100% stablecoin position if prices move above your range, which is essentially a sell order that earns fees instead of paying them.
+Since users are pairing a volatile asset with a stablecoin, they will end up with a 100% stablecoin position if prices move above their range, which is essentially a sell order that earns fees instead of paying them.

 Considerations When Providing Liquidity on CLMMs

 A study performed half a year after the release of Uniswap V3, the first DEX to introduce the CLMM, found that less than half of the LPs using the CLMM were making a profit compared to holding tokens.